lazerduck/fuse-invetory/README.md

 - Compare **environments** and see drift at a glance
 - Run entirely from a **single Docker container**

-It treats applications as first class objects with servers, dependencies and environments expected to facilitate applications.
+It treats applications as first class objects with platforms, dependencies and environments expected to facilitate applications.

 ---